nico/hack/notes/jpeg_exif_dump.md

 (But many decoders don't support arithmetic decoding even for SOF1 and SOF2, even though it's in the spec.)

-SOF2 allows all the values that that SOF1 allows, so a jpeg decoder that fully supports SOF2 and SOF0 can support SOF1 with close to no code changes (just need to allow the SOF1 marker).
+SOF2 allows all the values that SOF1 allows, so a jpeg decoder that fully supports SOF2 and SOF0 can support SOF1 with close to no code changes (just need to allow the SOF1 marker).

 Having said that, SOF1 is very rare in practice.